kaverndsp/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    DOM(Document Object Model) is a document of objects that can be programmed.

 2. What is an event?

+    A user input or behavior of the webpage.
+These could be a click, scroll, load, mouseeneter, resize, etc.

 3. What is an event listener?

+    A method that handles user inputs and reacts to that input.

 4. Why would we convert a NodeList into an Array?

+    Allows the use of JS Methods on the array.
+Those methods don't work on a NodeList.

 5. What is a component?

+    In general, a small part that makes up something bigger.
+In programming it's the same but we could also append to that and say it makes a certain block of code reusable.

 ### Git Set up